 Dupixent is given as a subcutaneous injection.
 It comes as a liquid solution in a prefilled syringe or a prefilled pen.
 Dupixent should be stored in a refrigerator at 36°F to 46°F (2°C to 8°C) and kept away from light.

 Your first dose of Dupixent will be given in your doctor’s office.
-Your doctor or healthcare professional may teach you how to inject Dupixent so that you can give the injections at home.
+Your doctor or a healthcare professional may teach you how to inject Dupixent so that you can give yourself the injections at home.

 Before injecting Dupixent, let the medication come to room temperature.
 This usually takes 30 minutes to 45 minutes.

-You should take Dupixent injections in your thigh or your abdominal (belly) area.
+You should take Dupixent injections in your thigh or your abdominal area.
 If you’re using the abdominal area, don’t inject Dupixent within 2 inches of your belly button.

 Be sure to change your injection site with each dose.
 And don’t give an injection into any areas that are bruised, scarred, or tender.